 The starting point will always be a review of the strategies being used and the way in which these might be developed.
 Evaluation of the strategies in place may lead to the conclusion that the students requires help over and above that which is normally available within the particular class or subject.
 Consideration will then be given to helping the student through Internal Monitoring or SEND Support.
-The key test of the need for action is evidence that current rates of progress are inadequate.
-Adequate progress can be defined in a number of way.
-It might, for instance, be progress which:
+The key test of the need for action is evidence that current rates of progress are inadequate..